 B).
 Be creative.
 Use other children songs to teach them.
 Change things and mix it up to make it funny and interesting.
 Two examples can be: “If you happy and you know it say ABC”, etc until the alphabets end or being “Three little alphabets jump on the bed, A fell and hurt its self” it sounds ridiculous, but being creative and funny can make your child willing to learn.

 C).
 Come up with songs.
-You can take things from the house, and sing about it associating it with the alphabets.
+You can take things from the house, and sing about it associating them with the alphabet.
 Although this is not singing, you can play Simon says.
 An example: “Simon says to point out A, O and Z”.

 Toys are also other means to use.
 You can buy pillows and cushions that are designed like the alphabets.
 Something they can use it when going to bed.
 It’s not something you need to teach them with.
 Seeing it will make them remember.

 Videos are also good to use.
 My toddler learned the sounds and pronunciation of the alphabet with it.
 It’s good for them to hear it from other people.